 Flat Design: What is it?

-Flat design is a minimalist graphic design style used on website and for mobile.
-It is mainly based on colors, typography and icons and that favors efficiency, especially when it comes to the use of white space.
+Flat design is a minimalist graphic design style used on websites and for mobiles.
+It is mainly based on colors, typography, and icons and that favors efficiency, especially when it comes to the use of white space.

 It was brought to the forefront with iOS 7 and Windows 8, radically revolutionizing the design of applications.